ethereum/web3.py/docs/quickstart.rst

 If you want to dive straight into contracts, check out the section on :ref:`contracts`, including a :ref:`contract_example`, and how to create a contract instance using :meth:`w3.eth.contract() <web3.eth.Eth.contract>`.

+..
+NOTE:: It is recommended that your development environment have the ``PYTHONWARNINGS=default``
+    environment variable set.
+Some deprecation warnings will not show up without this variable being set.